View All 1917 Standing Liberty Quarter

 Description

 The 1917 (D) Standing Liberty Quarter - Type 1 is a quarter produced at the Denver Mint as part of the Standing Liberty Quarters 1916-1930 series.
-Total mintage reached 1.5 million.
-The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield, while the reverse displays an eagle in flight.
-Designed by Hermon A. Mac Neil.
+With a mintage of 1.5 million, this is a scarce issue — the lowest mintage among 6 mint variants, representing only 4% of total production.
+The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield and the reverse displays an eagle in flight.
+Two major types exist: Type I (bare breast) and Type II (chain mail armor), both struck at all three mints.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $49 to $387 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.3 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5708.
-Hermon MacNeil's Standing Liberty Quarter replaced the Barber design in 1916.
-The 1916 Standing Liberty Quarter (mintage 52,000) is one of the most desirable 20th-century coins.
-Full Head (FH) designation specimens command substantial premiums.

 External References